guettli/deadends-of-it/README.md

 C# vs Ruby vs Python: http://sotagtrends.com/?tags=[c%23,python,ruby]

 Shell Scripts: https://trends.google.de/trends/explore?date=all&q=shell%20scripts (I use the shell interatively daily.
-But I stoped writing shell scripts several years ago.
+But I stopped writing shell scripts several years ago.
 Either the script is important (then it I do it with Python and store it in git) xor it is unimportant.

 # Linux on the desktop.